Scotland's Finest Walks, Routes & Paths

-Long Distance Walking Trails, stunning Scenic Routes and...the "Heritage Paths").
+Long Distance Walking Trails, stunning Scenic Routes, "Heritage Paths" and "Best Walks".
 Indulge yourself and have a look!:

-Although I usually create my very own route using detailed maps, I can very well understand the attraction of the Trails.
+Although I usually create my very own route, I can very well understand the attraction of the Trails.
 Most of them are signposted and all of them are well documented.
 The Trails are also ‘designed’ to show the countryside in all its glory and (most of them) also take rest stops and accommodation into account.

 There are two kinds of "Scenic Routes":

 - My personal favourites.
 Routes that I 'found' to be an absolute delight with landscapes that are awe inspiring or just simply beautiful.
 In essence these are routes for cars, but rest assured: travelers on foot or on a bike will find them very gratifying as well.

 - The other routes are official routes promoted by Visit Scotland or other organisations.
 These routes are often theme based like a whisky trail, an outlander trail or a historic route.
 Here you will also find the very popular North Coast 500.

 Before the knowledge of the old paths in Scotland has gone forever, Scotways has started the "Heritage Paths" project to promote the existence and the heritage of these paths.
 It will give an added dimension to your walks when you discover these almost lost pathways for yourself.